ToeJam & Earl: Film adaptation

-On December 5, 2022, it was announced that a ToeJam & Earl movie is in development from Amazon Studios with Stephen Curry producing through his production company Unanimous Media alongside with producing partner Erick Peyton, Mike Goldberg, Dmitri M. Johnson and Dan Jevons of Story Kitchen, Timothy I. Stevenson, Jenelle Lindsay and the game's creators Voorsanger and Johnson executive producing and Amos Vernon and Nunzio Randazzo writing the script.
+On December 5, 2022, it was announced that a ToeJam & Earl movie is in development from Amazon MGM Studios with Stephen Curry producing through his production company Unanimous Media along with producing partner Erick Peyton, as well as Dmitri M. Johnson, Michael Lawrence Goldberg and Timothy I. Stevenson of Story Kitchen.
+The game's creators Voorsanger and Johnson are set to executive produce, with Amos Vernon and Nunzio Randazzo writing the script.